---

 - What does HB 803 mean for Florida contractors?

-- Does HB 803 mean FCC files my permit or NTBO?
+- Does FCC file my permit or Notice to Building Official?

 ## Entity definitions

-- **Florida Statute 553.791**: The Florida statute that authorizes private-provider plan review and inspection work.
+- **Florida Statute 553.791**: The Florida statute that authorizes private-provider plan review and inspection work as an alternative to relying solely on the local building department.

 - **Notice to Building Official**: The notice filed with the local building department when a private provider will be used.
-FCC does not file this notice for the contractor or owner.
+The contractor or owner files this; FCC does not.

 ## Related pages